 This is the same feeling that I had not so long ago.
 I knew the issues at hand, but had no idea where to turn or how I could easily help.
 So, I set out on a mission to make it easy for anyone who felt the exact same way that I did.

-Here at Wooden Journey, that solution is finally here.
+Here at Wooden Journey, that solution is here now for you!
 We believe that by uniting people like you and giving you the power to drive the change, we can truly reforest the world and we can truly create the sustainable world we all deserve to prosper together free of climate change.
 Join our movement to making the world a greener place.

 Our community of over 160,000 members strong is the place where people can join and work together in order to make the world a greener place.
 There's enough negativity in the world with the issues at hand.
 Lets make our own results.
 Saving the environment is ours for the taking.
 We just need to keep uniting together!